Improving trial generalizability using observational studies: Basic Setup

 \subsection{Existing estimation methods}

 Because the RCT assigns treatments randomly to the participants, $\tau(X)$ is identifiable and can be estimated by standard estimators solely from the RCT.
-However, the covariate distribution of the RCT sample $f(X\mid\delta=1)$ is different from that of the target population $f(X)$ in general; therefore, $E\{\tau(X)\mid\delta=1\}$ is different from $\tau_{0}$, and the ATE estimator using trial data only is biased of $\tau_{0}$ generally.
+However, $f(X\mid\delta=1)$ is different from $f(X)$ in general; therefore, $E\{\tau(X)\mid\delta=1\}$ is different from $\tau_{0}$, and the ATE estimator using trial data only is biased of $\tau_{0}$ generally.
 A widely-used approach is the IPSW estimator that predicts the sampling score $\pi_{\delta}(X)$ and uses the inverse of the estimated sampling score to account for the shift of the covariate distribution from the RCT sample to the target population.
 Specifically, most of the empirical literature assumes that $\pi_{\delta}(X)$ follows a logistic regression model $\pi_{\delta}(X;\bEta)$ and can be estimated by $\pi_{\delta}(X;\widehat{\bEta})$.
-The IPSW estimator of the ATE is

-The IPSW estimator has several drawbacks as discussed in Section \ref{sec:Introduction}.
-In the next two sections, we propose approaches to (i) calibrate the covariate distribution of the RCT sample to that of the design-weighted RWE sample so that the estimated treatment effects can be generalized to the target population, and (ii) leverage the predictive power of the RWE sample to improve the precision for the generalized ATE estimator.
+The AIPSW estimator has also been proposed to improve it by employing both the sampling score and outcome regression.
+The forms of the (A)IPSW estimators are provided in Section \ref{s:ipsw_est} of the supplementary material, along with another identification formula based on the IPSW estimator.

-\section{Calibration weighting estimator}
+\section{Calibration Weighting Estimator}

 We propose to use calibration originated in survey sampling to eliminate the selection bias in the trial-based ATE estimator.
 The calibration weighting approach is similar to the idea of entropy balancing weights introduced by \citet{hainmueller2012entropy}.
 We calibrate subjects in the RCT sample so that after calibration, the covariate distribution of the RCT sample empirically matches the target population.
-Our insight is that for any vector-valued function $\bg(X)$,
+Our insight is that for any vector-valued function $\bg(X)$, the following equations hold:

 Here, $\bg(X)$ contains the covariate functions to be calibrated, which could be moment functions of the original covariate $X$ or any sensible transformations of $X$.
+To this end, we assign a weight $q_{i}$ to each subject $i$ in the RCT sample so that